CarInsurance.com Insights

 Not all insurers offer the same coverage limits at the same price point.
 For instance:

-• Geico is the cheapest for a state minimum policy.
+• GEICO is the cheapest for a state minimum policy.

 • Auto-Owners has the cheapest rates for a liability-only policy (50/100/50).

-• Geico offers the cheapest car insurance for a full coverage policy (100/300/100) in Arizona.
+• GEICO offers the cheapest car insurance for a full coverage policy (100/300/100) in Arizona.

 The numbers above (100/300/100) represent coverage of up to $100,000 per person for medical bills with a $300,000 cap per accident, as well as up to $100,000 for property damage.

-Cheapest state minimum coverage in Arizona
+Cheapest companies for state minimum coverage in Arizona

 Minimum coverageMinimum limit